aharshi0909/Work-Connect/README.md

-# A random Work connect type project(mainly a template).
+# A random Work connect type project.
 - Made in 3 days
 - Please update dashboard.tsx in lines 495 where add ur groq api key
 - Add your opencage keys in search and createGig